harryrabin/bun-patchbay/README.md

 call at any time to parse it again if you have reason to believe it was updated (e.g. in the `.then()` of a fetch that may set cookies).

-While all of this should work without a hitch, both solutions feel a bit jury-rigged to me.
-There are potential "real" fixes in the works.
-You may be interested in [this thread](https://github.com/whatwg/fetch/pull/1346), a proposal for a sensible long-term solution, and also the experimental [CookieChangeEvent](https://developer.mozilla.org/en-US/docs/Web/API/CookieChangeEvent)
-API which would at least allow the above snippet to work hands-free in the background.
+While all of the above should work without a hitch, there are potential "real" fixes in the works.
+You may be interested in [this thread](https://github.com/whatwg/fetch/pull/1346), a proposal for a sensible long-term solution, and also the experimental [CookieChangeEvent](https://developer.mozilla.org/en-US/docs/Web/API/CookieChangeEvent) API which would at allow us to stop depending on cookie-interceptor.

-<sup>Tip: If you want to roll your own solution, you may want to look at [*lib/client/cookie-inject.js*](lib/client/cookie-inject.js)
-for inspiration.</sup>

 With that out of the way, here's a reference on our cookie API: